MadAnalysis/ma5_expert/README.md

 # MadAnalysis 5 Interpreter For Expert Mode
- MA5 analysis output reader for expert mode.
-Parse the signal collection and construct cutflow.
+ MA5 analysis output interpreter for expert mode.
+Parse the signal collection and construct cutflow (histogram interpreter coming soon).

 # How to get LaTeX output of the cutflow: